 Going green isn’t a short-term trend or the latest fad.
 Municipal governments, large corporations and a lot of other organizations have been carefully developing strong pro-environmental policies for years.
 And it’s been paying off for them.

-Going green offers considerable tax advantages.
+There are tax credits for going green.
+Businesses going green offers considerable tax advantages.
 As states like California pass laws to reduce emissions, businesses need to comply.
 But there are numerous tax credit incentives at the state level to encourage them to do so.

 In Florida, businesses get a sales tax exemption if they use solar energy systems, equipment and machinery.
 Likewise, the federal government provides businesses with a tax credit of up to 30 percent for using solar and wind energy.